Master of Arts in Biblical Counseling (MABC)

 Counseling students will leave our program with an understanding of the primary loci of systematic theology and a practical grasp of how these doctrines apply to counseling.

-The MABC student will be thoroughly acquainted with the story, direction, and major emphases of the Bible.
+The MABC student will be thoroughly acquainted with the Bible’s story, direction, and major emphases.

 Our biblical studies courses draw out and apply the counseling methodologies of Paul, James, and our Lord Jesus Christ.

-MABC students will be trained in counseling others to know God in a living, experienced, and testable way such that they might grow in the joy of the Lord and assurance of their salvation.
+MABC students will be trained to counsel others to know God in a living, experienced, and testable way so that they might grow in the joy of the Lord and assurance of their salvation.

 Given the importance of example and discipleship in a counselor’s personal formation, students will be mentored by a professor or pastor for growth in both spiritual maturity and counseling abilities.

-Because counseling is best learned through practice, students will be immersed throughout their degree in practicums exemplifying and applying biblical counseling theory.
+Because counseling is best learned through practice, students will be immersed in practicums exemplifying and applying biblical counseling theory throughout their degrees.

 Core Tenets